 Basically what Ms. Arnold found was that both boy and girl budgies used the fluorescence of birds of the opposite sex and their glowing feathers that fluoresced in a light spectrum range that neither you nor I can see as an indicator for the quality of a possible mate.

 Going back to the second story the geeky science astronomer guys and gals using pics that mere mortals have no access to because they have the Chandra X-ray Observatory to play with and made really cool images of the Milky Way Check it out!

 This Chandra image exposes a wealth of exotic objects and high-energy features at the center of our galaxy, the Milky Way.
 In this new and deep image from Chandra, red represents lower-energy X-rays, green shows the medium range, and blue indicates the higher-energy X-rays.

-Hundreds of small dots show emission from material around black holes, neutron stars and white dwarfs.
-A supermassive black hole — some four million times more massive the Sun — resides within the bright, blue-white region on the right.
+Hundreds of small dots show emissions from material around black holes, neutron stars, and white dwarfs.
+A supermassive black hole — some four million times more massive than the Sun — resides within the bright, blue-white region on the right.